 Knowledge (prior knowledge just refers to the knowledge that we already possess “prior” to reading a text) also helps us to draw inferences and to elaborate on what a text must have meant.
 It allows us to figure out ambiguity—when you don’t know what an author really meant prior knowledge is a great resource to turn to.
+It reduces processing difficulty during reading, as operating on items already in long-term memory is less demanding than operating on items from the text newly placed into working knowledge.
 And prior knowledge helps to improve long-term recall, since we can store the new knowledge that we gained from a text within the prior knowledge structures in memory that we already possessed prior to that reading.

 No question about it—the more you know—the better that you tend to comprehend (correlational studies certainly support that).
 We use our knowledge when we read.